koushikreddy42/distributed-lovable/README.md

 The API Gateway validates client JWTs and routes traffic to the Account, Workspace, and Intelligence services.
 Each backend service validates the token independently, and Feign calls forward the authenticated context between services.

-The Intelligence Service gathers workspace context, invokes OpenAI through Spring AI, streams generated output, parses file/tool instructions, records usage, and publishes file update events.
-The Workspace Service persists files to MinIO and manages preview pod lifecycle through the Kubernetes API.
+The Intelligence Service gathers workspace context, invokes OpenAI through Spring AI, streams frontend application code, parses file/tool instructions, records usage, and publishes file update events.
+The Workspace Service persists the generated application files to MinIO and manages preview pod lifecycle through the Kubernetes API.

 ### Core request lifecycle